sassoftware/iot-esp-reference-architectures/05_Architecture_Guide_Questions/Arch_Guide_Questions.md

 - Where does the data originate?​
 - How many data sources are there?​
 - From message broker/bus?​
+    - If using Kafka, how many topics are there and how many partitions per topic?
+    - Can we add more partitions if necessary?
 - Directly from data source?​
-- What are the incoming data rates?​
+- What are the incoming data rates?​ What is the expected cumulative number of events per second?
 - Are they steady or will there be significant fluctuation?​
 - Can the incoming data stream be processed in parallel?​
     - How are the events distributed?